Dart-Code/Website/_docs/commands.md

 If you have configured the [`dart.sdkPaths` setting](/docs/settings/#dartsdkpaths) then this command will allow you to quickly switch between Dart SDKs.
 See [Quickly Switching Between SDK Versions](/docs/quickly-switching-between-sdk-versions/) for more info.

-## Dart: Organize Imports

-This command removes unused imports and sorts directives in the current Dart file according to [the Dart Style Guide](https://www.dartlang.org/guides/language/effective-dart/style).

 ## Dart: Go to Super Method

 This command goes to the `super` implementation of the method under the caret.